 Another treat for the congregation is the occasional opportunity to hear a lone musician sing or play an instrument, usually for the offertory.

-If you are interested in participating with this important group of vocalists and instrumentalists, contact Jim Maase, our interim director of music and worship arts, who is never not looking for additional musicians!
+If you are interested in participating with this important group of vocalists and instrumentalists, contact Jim Maase, our director of music and worship arts, who is never not looking for additional musicians!

 MESSAGE IN THE MUSIC